jtmerritt/BeSocial/README.md

 - On the chart, it would be nice to display the data value.
 But changing setDisplayChartValues(true)  crashes the program.
 - Make the Cancel update button work.
 - interface for other applications to send text to this, and enter that text into the event database with full analysis
+- For periodic database updates, it may be faster just to do it by message, rather than contact
+- Is it a problem that the method that creates the master contact list for the update, is also reading from the Misses You list?

 ***Not Sure if Needed***
 - Is it possible to monitor when communication happens from a different app?